-7.43 Kenley and Old Coulsdon, linked by Kenley Common will continue to be wooded hillside residential settlements retaining their suburban character.
+7.437.44 Kenley and Old Coulsdon, linked by Kenley Common will continue to be wooded hillside residential settlements retaining their suburban character.
 Connectivity between Kenley Aerodrome, Kenley railway station, Bradmore Green and the numerous green spaces will be improved where possible by enhanced Green Grid links for walking and cycling.

-7.44 An area of lower residential growth, with limited opportunity for windfall sites will see growth mainly by infilling with dispersed integration of new homes respecting existing residential character and local distinctiveness.
+7.447.45 An area of sustainable growth of the suburbs lower residential growth, with somelimited opportunity for windfall sites will see growth mainly by infilling with dispersed integration of new homes respecting existing residential character and local distinctiveness.

-7.45 The shopping parades in the area provide some jobs with Coulsdon Manor Hotel providing further employment opportunities.
+7.457.46 The shopping parades in the area provide some jobs with Coulsdon Manor Hotel providing further employment opportunities.
 The Old Coulsdon and Kenley (Godstone Road)